puppetlabs/puppet-docs/source/puppet/4.10/upgrade_major_pre.md

 title: "Puppet 3.x to 4.x: Get upgrade-ready"
 ---

 Puppet 4 is a major upgrade with lots of configuration and functionality changes.
 Because Puppet likely manages your entire infrastructure, it should be **upgraded with care**.
-Specifically, you should try to:
+Specifically, try to:

 * Split the upgrade process into smaller tasks.
 * Confirm that your system remains functional after each task.
 * Thoroughly read the release notes, particularly any about backwards-incompatible changes.

-This page provides steps you should take before starting the upgrade to help prepare for a safe transition.
-See the navigation to the left for the actual upgrade steps and post-upgrade tasks.

 ## Update to the latest Puppet Server 1.1.x, Puppet 3.8.x, and PuppetDB 2.3.x